Read This First

 The concepts discussed, such as hierarchical complexity and perspective taking, can be tested through empirical research and assessments.
 The practical applications in education and leadership development are supported by specific assessment tools and methodologies, such as the Lectica assessments.
 The claims about the limitations of standardized tests and the benefits of diagnostic assessments can be evaluated through comparative studies in educational outcomes.

-1. Summary: In this podcast episode, Jim interviews Zak Stein, an educator and futurist focused on bringing sanity and justice to education.
+1. Key Terms and Definitions: In this podcast episode, Jim interviews Zak Stein, an educator and futurist focused on bringing sanity and justice to education.

 2. Central distinction: Zak Stein on Complexity helps separate what otherwise becomes compressed inside Zak Stein on Complexity.